At a Glance

 Project Description

-Restoring the shoreline of Red Jacket Park is one of the final steps in a larger effort to improve habitat quality along a stretch of the Buffalo River that was designated a Great Lakes Area of Concern.
+Restoring the shoreline of Red Jacket Park was one of the final steps in a larger effort to improve habitat quality along a stretch of the Buffalo River that was designated a Great Lakes Area of Concern.
 The effort began with dredging to remove contaminated sediment from the river bottom.
 Once that effort was complete, the County Department of Environment and Planning hired Biohabitats, working as a subconsultant to Wendel, to restore Red Jacket Natural Habitat Park's 800 linear feet of shoreline.

 Details